vjosset/skirm/wishlist.md

 - [ ] Get domain
 - [ ] Build app
 - [ ] Online dashboard & team manager (plus some kind of social aspect, Elo ratings, tourneys) with team/faction themes (colors and fonts)
-- [ ] Write "lite" rules - one or two pages max
 - [ ] Special objectives on each turn
 - [ ] Operative conversion (from KT or DZ or GDFF)
 - [ ] Progression/narrative